SamarthAP/google-homepage/README.md

-Using my beginner knowlegde in HTML and CSS, I am trying to recreate the Google homepage.
+Using my beginner knowlegde in HTML and CSS, I tried to recreate the Google homepage.
+It's not exact, but it looks very similar.